Muhammadu Buhari: Coup d'état of 1983

 Major-General Buhari was one of the leaders of the military coup of December 1983 that overthrew the Second Nigerian Republic.
 At the time of the coup plot, Buhari was the General Officer Commanding (GOC), Third Armoured Division of Jos.
-With the successful execution of the coup by General Buhari, Tunde Idiagbon was appointed Chief of General Staff (the de facto No. 2 in the administration).
+With the successful execution of the coup, Tunde Idiagbon was appointed Chief of General Staff (the de facto No. 2 in the administration).
 The coup ended Nigeria's short-lived Second Republic, a period of multi-party democracy revived in 1979, after 13 years of military rule.

 According to The New York Times, the officers who took power argued that "a flawed democracy was worse than no democracy at all".
 Buhari justified the military's seizure of power by castigating the civilian government as hopelessly corrupt and promptly suspended the constitution.
 Another rationale for the coup was to correct economic decline in Nigeria.
 In the military's first broadcast after the coup, Sani Abacha linked 'an inept and corrupt leadership' with general economic decline.
-In Buhari's New Year's day speech, he too mentioned the corrupt class of the Second Republic but also as the cause of a general decline in morality in society.
+In Buhari's New Year's Day speech, he too mentioned the corrupt class of the Second Republic but also as the cause of a general decline in morality in society.